sudeepr9110-beep/sudeepr-lic1/README.md

 Step 6: Check results

-* In DC analysis, check ( VGSP = VDD * ID)
+* In DC analysis, check ( VGS P = VDD * ID)
-* In AC analysis, check the gain graph.
+* In AC analysis, we find the frequency response, mid-band gain, bandwidth, and unity gain bandwidth of the amplifier.
-* In Transient analysis, check if the output waveform is amplified and inverted.
+* In Transient analysis, to calculate gain

 # Results